Blog

 ivig side effects

 Immune globulin infusion (IVIG Infusion) is an IV-based treatment designed to help patients with weakened immune systems.
-IVIG treatment delivers antibodies directly to patients through IV to fight off infections and inflammation.
-Intravenous IG (IVIG) may produce mild to more severe side effects.
+IVIG treatment delivers antibodies directly to patients through the vein to fight off infections and inflammation.
+IVIG may produce mild to more severe side effects.

 Immune globulin can be administered intravenously (IVIG) or subcutaneously (SCIG).
 If you have recently been approved for IVIG treatment, you may be curious about the potential side effects you may experience.
 Learning about what to expect after your IVIG treatment can help you decide if this treatment is right for you.